 Beyond these examples

-These snippets focus on specific source credential features: GitHub and Bitbucket authentication, and CodeStar Connection integration.
-They’re intentionally minimal rather than complete CI/CD pipelines.
+These snippets focus on specific credential storage features: GitHub and Bitbucket authentication methods, and CodeStar Connection integration.
+They’re intentionally minimal rather than complete CI/CD configurations.

-The examples reference pre-existing infrastructure such as GitHub personal access tokens or Bitbucket app passwords, and AWS CodeStar Connections for CODECONNECTIONS auth.
-They focus on storing credentials rather than creating the underlying tokens or connections.
+The examples assume pre-existing infrastructure such as GitHub personal access tokens or Bitbucket app passwords, and AWS CodeStar Connections for CODECONNECTIONS auth.
+They focus on storing credentials rather than building complete build pipelines.

 To keep things focused, credential patterns are omitted, including: